 This funding can go toward certain public health-related activities that help stop the spread of the COVID-19 virus, and address treatment/care stemming from it.
-Thus far, Clackamas County has invested $1.5 million in the continued operation of our Emergency Operations Center, which has been staffed since COVID-19 was first detected in Oregon.
+Thus far, Clackamas County has invested $1.5 million in the continued operation of public health efforts by our Emergency Operations Center, which has been staffed since COVID-19 was first detected in Oregon.
 Another $2.23 million has been allocated to cover the costs of a hotel/motel emergency sheltering program.

 Address Negative Economic Impacts

 This funding can go toward providing much needed relief to struggling local businesses, nonprofits, industries, workers, and other public sector entities.
-Thus far, Clackamas County has invested $4 million in business support, $6 million in nonprofit support, and $150,000 for local Business Recovery Centers, and $200,000 for the Gladstone Library.
+Thus far, Clackamas County has invested $4 million in business support, $6 million in nonprofit support, $150,000 for local Business Recovery Centers, and $200,000 for the Gladstone Library.

 Replace Public Sector Revenue Loss

 This funding can go toward restoring lost funding that the county experienced in delivering its services.
-Thus far, Clackamas County has invested $0 dollars in this area.
+Clackamas County has invested $11,797,970 in this area.

 Invest in Water, Sewer, and Broadband Infrastructure